dangazineu/agentza/experimental/reference/SPEC.md

        "initialBalance": 100
      }
      ```
      Note: The initial balance should always be a positive numeric value.
-By default, each ecosystem application begins with an account balance of $100.
+By default, each demo application begins with an account balance of 100 (interpreted as $100).

    - **Behavior:**
      - Ensure that no account already exists for `{ID}`.